CorwinMoyne/dev-test2/README.md

 3) cd into cloned project and change the remote url to your new BitBucket url:

-git remote set-url origin git://new.url.here
+git remote set-url origin https://....

+git add .

+git commit -m"initial commit"

+git push